seedstack/website/content/guides/tasks/create-reusable-function/documentation.md

         weight: 80
 ---

 The *-doc module contains the function documentation.
-This documentation will be included in the SEED documentation site.
+This documentation will be included in the Seed documentation site.
 It is organized as follows:

     ${project.basedir}
         - /doc